Hydro generation systems come in all sizes

 Impact on freshwater fish

-New Zealand has several species of native freshwater fish and invertebrates which live in small streams and waterways.
+New Zealand has several species of native freshwater fish and invertebrates that live in small streams and waterways.
 They're mostly very small and hide under stones, so you don't notice them.

-They used to be much more common.
-But their habitat is shrinking as wetlands are drained, streams are dammed, and trees and bush are cleared.
-Many are endangered (find out more from the Department of Conservation website).
+They used to be much more common, but their habitat is shrinking as wetlands are drained, streams are dammed, and trees and bush are cleared.

 Some of these fish can get a very long way upstream.
 They can even climb up waterfalls as long as they can keep close to the rock.
 But they can't jump up even a small vertical drop.